 - Services available include much more than wraparound documents.
-We can prepare documents for Cafeteria plans, self-funded plans and wellness programs.
-We also run nondiscrimination testing and annual notices packets.
+We can prepare documents for Cafeteria plans and self-insured reimbursement plans.
+We also can prepare annual notices packets.

-Starting in September 2022, Wrangle’s Online ERISA Desk Platform Will Be Used to Initiate Preparation of Client’s Plan Documents, SPDs and Nondiscrimination Testing
+Wrangle’s Online Platform Is Used to Initiate Preparation of Client’s Plan Documents, SPDs and Nondiscrimination Testing

 To initiate login to the Platform.
 The same login used for the 5500 Dashboard will work.
 If you don’t have the login, please contact ERISADeskInfo@ascensus.com

-- After you submit the data, the ERISA Desk team will move forward to review the data, ask questions and prepare the documents.
+- After you submit the data, Wrangle’s ERISA Desk team will move forward to review the data, ask questions and prepare the documents.